tarlepp/emil-cataranciuc/README.md

 After we discussed about that issue for a while, I just created this repository to show how that could be done.

+### Main problem

+You cannot get `protected` nor `private` properties like that, there is multiple "hacks" to access those, but I don't recommend you to use those.

+### Solution

+Just simple usage of [The Serializer Component](https://symfony.com/doc/current/components/serializer.html).

 ## Authors